 North Korea: Negotiations to halt North Korea's nuclear program have been underway for years, most recently between that nation, the United States, China, Japan, South Korea, and Russia.
 A CIA report of late 2004 stated that during talks in April 2003, "North Korea privately threatened to 'transfer' or 'demonstrate' its nuclear weapons."
-On February 10, 2005, North Korea declared, "We ... have manufactured nukes for self-defense to cope with the Bush Administration's evermore undisguised policy to isolate and stifle the DPRK," and on June 9 it claimed it was building more such weapons.
-Many press reports have raised the possibility that that nation, which has not signed the CTBT, might conduct a nuclear test, but as of January 2006 no such test had been reported.
-On May 15, the United States warned that it and other nations would take punitive action if North Korea conducted a nuclear test.
+On February 10, 2005, North Korea declared, "We ... have manufactured nukes for self-defence to cope with the Bush administration's evermore undisguised policy to isolate and stifle North Korea," and on June 9 it claimed it was building more such weapons.
+Press reports have raised the possibility that that nation, which has not signed the CTBT, might conduct a nuclear test, but as of July 2006 no test had been reported.
+On May 15, 2005, the United States warned that it and other nations would take punitive action if North Korea conducted a nuclear test.
 (See CRS Issue Brief IB91141, North Korea's Nuclear Weapons Program, by Larry A. Niksch.)